UserPointer/BASM/README.md

 # BASM

-Basm is a training assembler for a virtual machine
+BASM is a training assembler for a virtual machine